AccessibilityLab/AdaptiveSound/tensorflow/README.md

 # Adaptive Sound Model

-## TODO
+## Overview

-I'll probabily just add the colab notebook in this directory.
+The script for training the adaptable sound classification model.